masewillis/news-zones/README.md

 Web application:
 World Lens - What news is currently most important in a particular region?

-Every country and culture has its own unique perspective of the world.
+Every country and culture has its own perspective of the world.
 What are the most important news subjects in these unique places?
 Using influential local media sources, we create a customizable visual guide to trending news topics.

 Technologies used for this project: